insertjokehere/willhughes.name/content/post/building-logstash-forwarder-for-armhf.md

 ./all.bash
 {{< /highlight >}}

-Then grab the crosscompile scripts off github, and build for all supported platforms (or just linux/arm if you are in a serious hurry)
+Then grab the cross-compile scripts off GitHub, and build for all supported platforms (or just Linux/arm if you are in a serious hurry)

 {{< highlight bash >}}
 git clone git://github.com/davecheney/golang-crosscompile.git